mpvnet-player/mpv.net/README.md

 ### Settings

-mpv.net is able to share the settings with mpv.
+When mpv.net finds no config folder on startup it will ask for a location.

-If a directory named portable_config next to the mpvnet.exe exists, all config will be loaded from this directory only.
+If a folder named portable_config next to the mpvnet.exe exists, all config will be loaded from this folder only.

 ```Text
 <startup>\portable_config\
 ```

-On first start if no portable config folder exists mpv.net asks which folder should be used as config folder.

 mpv specific settings are stored in the file mpv.conf, if no mpv.conf file exists mpv.net generates it with the following defaults: